Downlands Partnership - volunteering opportunities

 Corporate and community groups volunteering offer

-Please kindly note that not all of our scheduled task sessions and locations as detailed above are suitable or available for group involvement, so please get in touch and we can further discuss the best options for your specific group size together and to explain the booking arrangements for groups.
+Please kindly note that some of the scheduled dates and locations as above listed may not be available or suitable for group involvement.
+Please email us at: countrysidepartnershipsteam@surreycc.gov.uk and we can further discuss the best available options for your specific group size together, subject to preferred location and time of year, and to explain the booking arrangements for groups.

-We have a separate Surrey Countryside Partnerships corporate employee volunteering brochure which fully explains our corporate offer, including our financial contribution rates for groups of 7 or more attendees, which you will receive when you make a group enquiry.
+We have a separate Surrey Countryside Partnerships corporate volunteering brochure which fully explains our corporate offer, including our financial contribution rates for groups of five or more attendees, which you will receive when you make a group enquiry.

-We look forward to hearing from you and to developing new corporate partnerships with local companies and with those from neighbouring counties and London as well.
+We look forward to hearing from you and to developing many more great corporate partnerships with local companies and with those from neighbouring counties and London as well.

 Conservation grazing: voluntary livestock checkers and farm volunteers